tylert/freq-lists/README.rst

     ......X..
 None of the above (for "Type of transmitted information") .......D.
 Four-condition code, one condition per signal element .......J.
 Commercial-quality sound (non-broadcast)
-    ........N  None used / Not multiplexed
+    .......X.
+None of the above (for "Details of information") ........N  None used / Not multiplexed
     ........T  Time-division
     ........X  None of the above (for "Multiplexing")